amy324/amy324/README.md

 <details>
 <summary><h2>Click For More About Me</h2></summary>

-🚀 Currently, I'm an experienced freelance Golang engineer, crafting custom solutions that drive business success.
+🚀 Currently, I'm an experienced freelance engineer, crafting custom solutions that drive business success.
 My projects range from building bespoke CRM systems tailored to clients' unique needs to developing sophisticated analytical software for decision-making.

 💼 Seeking opportunities to bring my expertise in progamming to a dynamic team and contribute to impactful projects on a larger scale.